 Jill moved to Nova Scotia from Ontario in 2010, and started working for the province.
 Then she did another unconventional thing and left to become a co-founder of Neothermal Energy Storage on a mission to provide a warm home with a lighter heating bill.

-Besides Neothermal, Jill gets out of bed for her three rescue cats, a great cup of coffee (or two) and daydreams of summer days on Maritime beaches.
+Outside of working on Neothermal, Jill gets out of bed for her three rescue cats, a great cup of coffee (or two) and daydreams of summer days on Maritime beaches.

 Louis likes to run and bike when he has the time, and once biked 88 km in one day from Burlington to Waterloo just for the heck of it.